 If universities need further support then let’s have a proper discussion about where that money comes from, rather than pretending that this is somehow a quid pro quo for providing the quality of teaching students should already be able to expect.

 Unfortunately, it looks like current students could also be affected by the hike.
 If the fee cap removal goes ahead, universities will be able to increase fees along with inflation (estimated 2.8%) each year.

-This means that if you are currently at university you could see your fees go up to £9,025 in 2017.
-Technically, this could increase further in following years with inflation, too – even above £10,000 per year for longer courses.
+This means that if you are currently at university you’re likely to see your fees go up to £9,250 in 2017, and if you’re still around in 2018 – you could be paying £9,500 if the government decides to apply the second hike to current students.
 Essentially, if the cap is removed, the flood gates are open.

-The only current students that won’t be affected will be those graduating next year.
+The only current students that won’t be affected will be those graduating in 2017.

 Believe it or not, there is some positivity amongst all the rotten news this week!